 The Workers’ Compensation Plan covers employees injured at work.
-Employers pay in to the plan and the plan pays compensation to workers injured on the job.
+Employers pay into the plan and the plan pays compensation to workers injured on the job.
 The Workers' Compensation Board administers the plan.

 Some industries and occupations are not covered by workers’ compensation, such as a number of farming occupations, university professors, door-to-door sales or delivery persons and schoolteachers.

 Workers in federally regulated industries also have workers' compensation.
 It is under a different law but is administered by the Workers' Compensation Board.
-Some federally regulations occupations such as the RCMP and the Canadian Armed Forces are not covered.
+Some federally regulated occupations such as the RCMP and the Canadian Armed Forces are not covered.